-- a Co-ordinate a joint marketing and media plan with the Host. - b To establish or approve the Qualifier website/s, and consult and approve all online/ digital content. - c To advise and approve the communications plan and facilities for the media and any broadcast.
+- a Consult and approve the appointment of Marketing and Communications personnel. - b Co-ordinate a joint marketing and media plan with the Host. - c To appoint the Host Broadcaster for international TV production and distribution. - d To consult and approve the Last Chance Regatta Presentation plan and spectator facilities. - e To establish the Last Chance Regatta website, and consult and approve all online/digital content.. - f To advise and approve the communications plan and facilities for the media and broadcast.